10 Most Common Injuries Stemming from Car Accidents in Ontario

 - Other (19 percent) – There are many other injuries which require hospitalizations.
 Whatever the injury, accident victims can pursue statutory accident benefits to help cover their medical treatment among other things.
 Furthermore, victims may also pursue a lawsuit against the at-fault driver to recover further compensation for damages including pain and suffering and lost wages.

-Call Preszler Law If You Were Injured in a Car Accident
+Call Preszler Injury Lawyers If You Were Injured in a Car Accident

 If you have been injured, even if your injuries did not require hospitalization, you may be entitled to benefits.
-The lawyers at Preszler Law represent victims of motor vehicle accidents and will fight to get you the money you need.
-Call 800-JUSTICE® or fill out our online evaluation form to set up your free initial consultation.
+The lawyers at Preszler Injury Lawyers represent victims of motor vehicle accidents and will work to get you the money you need.
+Call 1-800-JUSTICE® or fill out our online evaluation form to set up your free initial consultation.